Q – How long have you been following Forest and what was your first game?

 Q – What are your expectations for next season in the Championship?

-Q – What’s your opinion of Billy Davies and what he’s done at NFFC, since arriving in January?
+Q – What’s your opinion of Billy Davies and what he’s done at NFFC, since his arrival?

 Q – Where do you sit/stand at the City Ground?